cyberwatchdoug/learn-to-devsecops/kubernetes/part-2-monitoring.md

 # Part 2: Monitoring the Cluster
 In part 2 of this series, we begin to add monitoring services to our cluster.
+This guide is based on the following versions:

+- k3s version 1.33+
+- kube-prometheus-stack version 0.85.0 (Helm Chart version 77.6.2)

 Prometheus is a monitoring and alerting tookit for collecting and storing time-series metrics from the k8s cluster.
 It'll help with providing visibility into resource usage, application performance, and overall cluster health.